History Files

 FeatureIn southern Mesopotamia the city states of Sumer formed one of the first great civilisations in human history (see feature link).
 This Near Eastern civilisation developed out of the end of the Pottery Neolithic across the Fertile Crescent, a period which had seen Neolithic Farmer practices spread far and wide across the Near East and beyond.

-The Assyrians were descended in part from Semitic-speakers who migrated into the northern regions of Mesopotamia from at least 3000 BC.
 They met the indigenous Neolithic population in the region, which probably included similarly newly-arrived Hurrians, and either blended with them or replaced them to form the later Assyrian identity.
+Initially that identity was confined to a fairly narrow region around the growing cities of Ashur and Nineveh.

-Ashur and Nineveh were sacred sites, with the former being the seat of the eponymous god Ashur (a name borne by a large number of Assyrian kings) and the latter being dedicated to Ishtar, the goddess of love and war.
-Archaeological evidence has revealed the complexities of Nineveh's architectural sequences, while tablet collections tell about early Assyrian trading connections and the careers of kings, and much about religious practices and rituals in the temples.
+Ashur and Nineveh were sacred sites, with the former being the seat of the eponymous god Ashur (a name which was borne by a large number of Assyrian kings) and the latter being dedicated to Ishtar, goddess of love and war.

 Excavations were carried out between 1845-1851 which revealed palaces, a library, city walls, and many gates and buildings.
-The methods, though, were crude and records of finds were inexact.
+The methods though were crude and records of finds were inexact.
 At this time Nineveh's external dimensions could still be seen, being not quite rectangular and enclosed by a massive wall which was around twelve kilometres in length.
 The largest mound - along the western side of the wall - was known by its Turkish name of Kuyunjik and has been dated to the sixth millennium BC.

 A smaller mound was occupied by a mosque which had been built within the remains of an earlier Christian monastery, known as Tell Nebi Yunus, the 'Mound of the Prophet Jonah', who was believed to have been buried there.
 This was also inhabited by a small number of villagers and remains so today.
 The city lies on a geological fault, which means that several serious earthquakes during the Assyrian period served to damage various areas which then needed to be repaired.